 Only a few years after the nostalgia-driven AR frenzy that was Pokemon Go, Niantic has cast an incendio charm on the world again with the augmented reality (AR) Harry Potter game called Harry Potter: Wizards Unite.

 As you can imagine, there's a lot of excitement around Harry Potter: Wizards Unite, and we could even see Pokemon Go-levels of hype as people get their hands on it – especially in the UK, where people could play the game in the locations it took place.

 We've put together this handy guide to everything you need to know about Wizards Unite, to prepare you for your gaming, walking, and spell-casting.

 - What is it?
 A mobile AR Harry Potter game in the vein of Pokemon Go

 - What can I play it on?
-It’s definitely a mobile game and likely to be Android and iOS compatible just like Pokemon Go
+Android (opens in new tab) and iOS (opens in new tab)

 Harry Potter Wizards Unite release date